Leandrohee/desbravaisa-backend/wiki/django.md

 django-admin startapp <nameOfTheApp>
 ```

-When creating an app it will create also the MVT related to this app.
+When creating an app it will create also the MVT structure related to this app.

+_After creating the app we need to import into config/settings/INSTALLED_APPS_

 # MVT in Django